 - Offer in Compromise (OIC): When your taxes are too great, and you cannot reasonably pay them, you may be able to negotiate an Offer in Compromise for a lesser amount.
 We help with this negotiation.

 - Notice of Federal Tax Lien: This lien is automatically created when the IRS notifies you of your tax delinquency.
 You want to avoid the Notice of Federal Tax Lien, as that creates a public record of the lien and can impair your ability to obtain credit.

 - Notice of Levy: This is very bad.
 The IRS has broad authority to seize virtually all of your assets, including wages, bank and financial accounts, Social Security benefits, retirement income and real estate and personal property.
 You do not want this to happen.

 Don’t Let This Happen To You

 Never ignore mail from the IRS notifying you of delinquent taxes.
-Whether they are in error or you need to make up tax payments, I can help you with this process.
-I can communicate with the IRS on your behalf and prevent the situation from becoming a crisis for your personal or business finances.
+Whether they are in error or not, you need to make up tax payments.
+Our law office can help you with this process.
+We can communicate with the IRS on your behalf and prevent the situation from becoming a crisis for your personal or business finances.

 Contact My Office

 To schedule a consultation with a knowledgeable tax lawyer who can help you with issues involving how to obtain tax relief for delinquent taxes or collections by the IRS of tax debt, call John A. Cochran, Esquire, in Greensburg at 724-216-5180 or use my online form.